k2052/afraidTODO.api/README.md

 ### Dredd

-    $ bundle exec rake seed
+    $ bundle exec rake unseed && bundle exec rake seed
-    $ foreman start
+    $ foreman start # in another terminal
-    $ dredd -h "X-Token: TestKey" apiary.apib http://localhost:9292
+    $ dredd -h "X-Token: TestKey" apiary.apib http://localhost:5000 --hookfiles="*_hooks.coffee"

+*Note:*
-*Task:* You have to seed before every Dredd test as Dredd will delete sample data it needs for tests to pass.
+You have to seed before every Dredd test as Dredd will delete sample data it needs for tests to pass.
+Also make sure to utilize Dredd > 0.3.9